Skip to content

 AD_Org unifies discipline identifiers from TEXT strings to integer FK.
 See DISC_VALIDATION_DB_SRS.md §6.

 Authoritative reference.
-See BOMBasedCompilation.md for tack convention and pipeline stages, MANIFESTO.md for the three-concern model (WHAT/HOW/WHERE), TheRosettaStoneStrategy.md for verification strategy.
+See BOMBasedCompilation.md for tack convention and pipeline stages, MANIFESTO.md for the three-concern model (WHAT/HOW/WHERE), TheRosettaStoneStrategy.md for verification strategy, StrategicIndustryPositioning.md for competitive landscape and scorecard.